Call for Submissions

 - Each paper submitted cannot exceed 25 pages, excluding references and appendices.
 Papers exceeding the maximum page limit will not be considered for review.

-- All papers must be submitted electronically using MICROSOFT WORD.
+Papers and panel proposals must be submitted electronically using Microsoft Word.
 Documents sent using any other format will be returned to the sender

 An e-mail acknowledging the receipt of paper and panel proposals will be sent following each submission.